-Most books for biological and biomedical sciences are on level 2 and level 3.
+Most books for life sciences are on level 3.
 Most books for dietetics and nutrition and for vision sciences are on level 2.
-For help ask a member of staff on the floor or watch Find a Book in the Library.
+For help ask a member of staff on the floor or watch Find a book in the library.

 Use Discover to search for journal articles by title or to search for a journal by subject.

 Your lecturer may recommend specific journals, but you can also use our journal browse feature to see what journals we have for your subject area.
 If you need help watch a short video, Find a journal by title or Browse journals by subject.

 For help getting access to the full text of a journal article watch Finding and accessing full text.

 To request journals that we don’t have in stock use the inter-library loan service.

 A database enables you to you to carry out a strategic search for journal articles.
 You can search using a combination of terms, filter and narrow results (by date or subject area for example) and save your searches.